tembo-io/website/landing/src/content/blog/2024-02-12-extension-ecosystem-jobs/index.md

 image: ./extension-ecosystem.png
 date: 2024-02-21T17:00
 description: |
-  These challenges of the current Postgres extension ecosystem and the interest and energy put into exploring new solutions make clear that the time has come to revisit the whole idea.
+  The challenges of the current Postgres extension ecosystem and the interest and energy put into exploring new solutions make clear that the time has come to revisit the whole idea.
 We begin with a survey of the jobs to be done by extensions packaging and distribution.